Security clearance is a requirement for many US federal jobs. Here’s a guide to the different types and how to get clearance.

 A security clearance is required for many government and cybersecurity roles worldwide.
 However, this article focuses on national security clearance in the US.
 It examines the process of obtaining a security clearance, the different types of security clearances that exist, and the jobs that may require them.

 A security clearance is a tiered status.
-It is typically granted to employees working federal government agency jobs and private contractors who work with the government.
-This comprehensive process examines your criminal record, credit history, and other personal details to confirm you are “reliable, trustworthy, of good conduct and character, and loyal to the United States” [1].
+It is typically granted to federal employees, those working federal government agency jobs, and private contractors who work with the government.
+This comprehensive process examines your criminal record, credit history, personal conduct, and other details to confirm you are “reliable, trustworthy, of good conduct and character, and loyal to the United States” [1].
 Security clearance must be issued before you can begin working.

 Examples of organizations that require higher tiers of clearance include national security agencies such as the Central Intelligence Agency (CIA) and the Federal Bureau of Investigation (FBI).
 Over four million Americans have national security clearances, with 85 percent of them working with the Department of Defense (DoD).